raghavgarg1257/zillion-app/README.md

 # Zillion Test App
 Problem Statement has been uploaded in this repo [PDF](https://github.com/raghavgarg1257/zillion-app/blob/master/Problem-Statement.pdf).

-This application has been made in NodeJS, Expres, MongoDB, Mongoose, ReactJS, ReduxJS, Redux Thunk, React Router.
+This application has been made in NodeJS, Express, MongoDB, Mongoose, ReactJS, ReduxJS, Redux Thunk, React Router.

 ## Steps to run
 ```